spacetelescope/spherical_geometry/docs/sphere/user.rst

 Great circle arcs
 -----------------

-.. currentmodule:: stsci.sphere.great_circle_arc
+.. currentmodule:: sphere.great_circle_arc

 As seen above, great circle arcs are used to define the edges of the polygon.
-The `stsci.sphere.great_circle_arc` module contains a number of functions that are useful for dealing with them.
+The `sphere.great_circle_arc` module contains a number of functions that are useful for dealing with them.

 - `length`: Returns the angular distance between two points on the sphere.